Music of Israel: Musical cabarets

 Beginning in the 1920s, café and cabaret music gained popularity in Palestine.
 Prior to the establishment of the State of Israel, three prominent cabarets operated in Palestine: HaKumkum (The Kettle), HaMetate (The Broom), and Li-La-Lo.
 These venues presented variety shows that integrated political satire, theatrical performances, and music.

 The cabarets served as launching platforms for the careers of several prominent figures in Israeli popular music.
 Shoshana Damari began performing as a teenager at Li-La-Lo.
 Yafa Yarkoni also started her career as a cabaret singer.
 Composers such as Nahum Nardi (Shtu HaAdarim, Kahol Yam HaMayim), Moshe Vilensky (BeKhol Zot Yesh Ba Mashehu, Hora Mamtera), and Daniel Sambursky (Shir HaEmek, Zemer HaPlugot), among others, composed songs that later became part of the canonical Israeli song repertoire.
 Many of the lyrics were written by poet Nathan Alterman.

 The cabarets also contributed to the diversity of Israeli music by introducing a popular, light musical style that differed from the New Hebrew style and the Russian folk influences that were dominant at the time.
-Many of the cabaret songs were composed in major keys, featured upbeat rhythms, and incorporated elements from genres such as tango, samba, and other Latin styles.
+Many of the cabaret songs were composed in major keys, featured upbeat rhythms, and incorporated elements from Latin genres such as tango and samba.

 Following the establishment of the State of Israel in 1948, cabarets and musical revues continued to be a part of the country's cultural landscape.